charlie0x01/node-typescript-starter-kit/README.md

 We welcome contributions to improve this starter kit.
 Please follow these steps:

 Fork the repository.
-Create a new branch (git checkout -b feature/your-feature|your-configuration).
+Create a new branch (git checkout -b 'feature/your-feature'/'your-configuration').
-Commit your changes (git commit -am 'Add new feature'|'add new configuration').
+Commit your changes (git commit -am 'Add new feature'/'add new configuration').
-Push to the branch (git push origin feature/your-feature|your-configuration).
+Push to the branch (git push origin 'feature/your-feature'/'your-configuration').
 Create a new Pull Request.

 ## 🚨 Issues and Support

 If you encounter any issues or have questions, please open an issue on the GitHub repository.

-📄 License
+## 📄 License

 This project is licensed under the MIT [License](./License).
 See the LICENSE file for details.

 ### 🔗 Links